Follow TV Tropes

 https://static.tvtropes.org/pmwiki/pub/images/song_kang_ho.jpg

 Song Kang-ho (b.
-January 17, 1967 in Busan, South Korea) is a versatile and prolific South Korean actor.
-He's notably played the leading man in some of the most celebrated and recognized movies in South Korea, and is one of the highest-profile actors in the ROK film industry.
+January 17, 1967 in Busan, South Korea) is a South Korean actor.
+He has notably played the leading man in some of the most celebrated and recognized movies in his native country, and is one of the highest-profile actors in the ROK film industry.

-He's now recognised as one of the greatest actors in Korea and his filmography is filled with projects that have gained global acclaim and/or set domestic box-office records, such as Parasite (2019), the first ever South Korean movie to win any Oscar awards, including Best Picture.
+Song is now recognised as one of the greatest actors in Korea, regularly receiving acclaim for his versatile and prolific performances.
+His filmography is filled with projects that have gained global acclaim and/or set domestic box-office records, such as Parasite (2019), the first-ever South Korean movie to receive any recognition from the Academy Awards, up to winning Best Picture.

-He never had any formal training, only in social theatre groups.
+He also never had any formal training as an actor, only in social theatre groups.

 Selected filmography